Roland de la Poype

-Roland Paulze d'Ivoy de la Poype (28 July 1920 – 23 October 2012) was a Second World War fighter ace, a member of the Normandie-Niemen fighter group that fought on the Soviet front.
-He was also a plastic industry pioneer and founder of the Antibes Marineland in 1970.
+Roland Paulze d'Ivoy de la Poype (28 July 1920 – 23 October 2012) was a Second World War fighter ace and a member of the Normandie-Niemen fighter group that fought on the Soviet front.

-Early life
+He was also a politician, a pioneering industrialist in the plastics industry and the founder of the Antibes Marineland in 1970.

+Biography

-His father, an agronomist and reserve officer in the French army, was killed at the front in May 1940.
+Roland de la Poype was born on 28 July 1920 at the Château de la Grange Fort in Les Pradeaux.
+His father, Xavier Paulze d'Ivoy de la Poype, an agronomist and reserve officer in the French army, was killed at the front in May 1940.